microsoft/PowerPlatformConnectors/certified-connectors/QPP NG Integration Hub/ReadMe.md

 - **Filter Criteria:** In case you want to filter events, then you can enter value here in following Lucene pattern (https://lucenetutorial.com/lucene-query-syntax.html).
 For example, to filter events of asset added for only smart document content type.
 The filter value will be Content\ Type:Smart\ Document, where Content\ type is an QPP-NG attribute, and it could also be any other QPP-NG attribute here for asset.

 In case you want to update the webhook-trigger details or connections once the webhook has been already registered, then follow the steps below.
 This is a work-around, as the native way to updating webhook-trigger will give you errors.
  - Delete the existing trigger, and create a new trigger from our connector with all the details.
 Once flow is saved an error might be shown in flow details page.
-If the error is (401:Unauthorized), then this can be ignored, as this once you will start recieving events this will go away.
+If the error is (401:Unauthorized), then this can be ignored, as this once you will start Receiving events this will go away.
  - Other way of updating webhooks can be to Click on your existing flow and go to flow details, and then click on turn off the flow.
  - Once the flow is turned off, open the flow, delete the old webhook-trigger and create a new one from our connector, fill out the new details and then save the flow.
  - Now return to the flow details page and turn on flow.
- - In case you dont recive events,please check if there are any issues QPPNG tenant & webhooks, Also check if credentials & webhook details entered are correct,
+ - In case you dont receive events,please check if there are any issues QPPNG tenant & webhooks, Also check if credentials & webhook details entered are correct.

 More information about Webhooks can be found on the [Quark Developer portal](https://developer.quark.com/v3/api/web-hook/).

 ## Obtaining Credentials
 While creating a new connection with our connector, you will sees 3 params.
-Details for aquiring each is shared below.Creating and manaWhile creating a new connection with our connector, users will see 3 params.
-Details for acquiring each are shared below.
+Details for acquiring each is shared below.
 Creating and managing QPP-NG connections should be done by admin user.
-Please check with your QPP-NG environments admin.
+Please check with your QPP-NG environment admin.

 You can also name your credentials appropriately for easily identifying them later.
 Go to **Connections** in power automate, search for connector name, and edit existing connection, then provide appropriate name.